danielgafni/silero-audio-classification/README.md

 ## Organize the project structure

 The data can be found [here](https://www.kaggle.com/c/silero-audio-classifier/data).
-Executed scripts and notebooks are expecting to find the data organized in such way:
+Download it.
+Executed scripts and notebooks are expecting to find the directories 'train', 'val' and the 'train.csv' file at the top level of the project.
---data--

 # Quick description